 The Wheel of Time was one of the series that I read during this part of my life, which is one of the reasons that it has a special place in my heart.

+I've since learned that this actually isn't a very healthy way to deal with stress.
 When I was separated from my book-world, it made me pretty unhappy.
 In fact, if I was reading a tense moment, I was pretty heavily invested emotionally, and if I was called away before it was resolved, that tenseness would remain with me and I would channel it.
 I'm sure my siblings always appreciated that.

 These three things got me through a pretty tough time.
 I don't read as much as I used to (except maybe this last week when I've read three 800-900 page books), and I've found other ways to cope with stress.
 Books have become a hobby as opposed to my life, but I'm grateful for how they helped me deal with loneliness when it felt like no one in the world loved me.